 Items that will be accepted are home pesticides, paint (particularly oil based), paint thinners and related products, antifreeze, contaminated fuels, household cleaners, old florescent bulbs, rechargeable batteries and any other toxic materials.
 Latex paints are not hazardous.
 To reduce weight and fees, let latex paints harden and take to convenience centers with other trash.
 Participants must be residents of the county.

 Thanks go to residents for participating in this collection.
 It helps protect families, land and water resources from contamination by leftover hazardous materials.
-In 7 years, Westmoreland County collections have totaled 49,796 pounds of material from 319 households.

 BY ORDER OF THE WESTMORELAND COUNTY BOARD OF SUPERVISORS